seanbreckenridge/exobrain/src/content/notes/programming/advice/beginner.md

 For webdev, the quality may vary from project to project, but [freecodecamp](https://www.freecodecamp.org/) and [theodinproject](https://www.theodinproject.com/) are worth a mention.

 For giant lists of resources, check out [project-based-learning](https://github.com/tuvtran/project-based-learning) and [awesome.re](https://github.com/sindresorhus/awesome#contents).

+---

+### python

+If you want to do data science, AI, or just write little scripts for yourself, python has thousands of libraries that make this pretty easy.
+I like [automate the boring stuff](https://automatetheboringstuff.com/) as a introduction, as it actually shows you how to do things you might want to do with python.

+---

 I will stress this again.
 I'm listing tutorials here, but the best way to learn is application - make something.
 You need tutorials to get started and have some context, but your loop should be: Learn something, take notes, apply it, and perhaps to keep yourself accountable - put it out there somewhere (e.g. on [Github](https://github.com/), you can always make these private later!).
 Else, you risk just watching tutorials and feeling this sense of accomplishment copying code down without gaining the underlying problem solving skills.